itsjihunpark/TrackSphereLite/README.md

 flask --app TrackSphereLite run --debug
 ```

 The app should be running by now.
-If its not working contact Jihun, he can help you with this ([some way to get in contact with jihun :)](mailto:jihunpark0989@gmail.com))
+If its not working contact ([some way to get in contact with jihun :)](mailto:jihunpark0989@gmail.com))